What is JoJo’s Bizarre Adventure?

 It is a Wow! drawing for a Wow! moment.
 Its beauty catches our attention and makes our eyes linger on the page more than usual, further slowing us down.

 There is no onomatopoeia, so silence is king.
 Kakyoin’s balance is precarious.
 A minaret is falling with no dust.
-Dio is literally out of the panel frame as if he was staring at a static painting.
+Dio is literally out of the panel frame as if he were staring at a static painting.
 Araki gives us a lot of hints about what is going on, but we do not get it quite yet since, until now, as first-time readers, we have no clue about Dio’s superpower.

 Not until we reach next spread, pages 140–141.
 Everything in the full-page panel on page 140 looks the same as on page 139.
 Frozen.
 Kakyoin’s balance is still precarious.
 Nothing has moved.
 Nothing but Dio Brando.
 That b*****d got rid of his rags, opened a gap in Hierophant Green’s minefield, and is now approaching Kakyoin.